Product Design Evaluation: Examples for Students

 student joining timber using nails

-Design & Technology students must be familiar with a range of temporary and permanent joining methods for timber or manufactured boards.
+Design & Technology students must be familiar with a range of temporary, permanent and pivoting (rotating) joints for timber or manufactured boards.
 This article helps students revise this information and concludes with sample examination questions from the Cambridge AS/A Level syllabus.
-Advantages of joining timber using temporary joining methods Types of holes (in metal or timber) … Read more
+Advantages of joining timber using temporary joining methods Types of holes (in metal or … Read more

 How to Enlarge Shapes with a Centre of Enlargement